Filpill/blog-web/content/eng_projects/rcSetUp.md

 ## Summary

 This article will briefly outline the basic arrangement that can be used as guidance for your DIY RC electronics.
-Should be relatively plug and play.

 ## Parts List